diffblue/gitlab/doc/development/new_fe_guide/modules/widget_extensions.md

 ### API calls

 For performance reasons, it is best if the collapsed state fetches only the data required to render the collapsed state.
-This fetching happens within the `fetchCollapsedData` method.
+This fetching happens in the `fetchCollapsedData` method.
 This method is called with the props as an argument, so you can easily access any paths set in the state.